szze/SpecFlowPlus-Resources/Reports.md

 The report is output to your output folder (configured in your [[profile|SpecFlowPlus-Runner-Profiles]]) and the name of the report is generated using the `projectName` and `name` defined in your profile plus a time stamp:
 `<projectName>_<name>_YYYY-MM-DDTHHMMSS`

 If you want to generate multiple reports from a single test run, you also need to modify your profile to include the templates and output paths for these reports.
-The settings for multiple reports are defined in the [[&lt;Report> element|SpecFlowPlus-Runner-Profiles#report]].
+The settings for multiple reports are defined in the [[&lt;Report> element|SpecFlowPlus-Runner-Profiles#Report]].

+## Report Tempaltes

-A Razor template is used to generate the reports, and the SpecFlow+ Runner NuGet package includes a default report template named ` ReportTemplate.cshtml` located in the `\packages\[SpecRun.Runner]\templates` directory of your Visual Studio project.
-You can customise this template to meet your needs.
-If you customise the template, we recommend renaming the template file as well.
+A Razor template is used to generate the reports, and the SpecFlow+ Runner NuGet package includes several report templates.
+The templates are located in the `\packages\[SpecRun.Runner]\templates` directory of your Visual Studio project and include the following:

+* `ReportTemplate.cshtml`: The default report template, this is a standard report that outputs information on the results of the test run as HTML, and is human-readable.
+* `ReportTemplate_Json.cshtml`: Outputs the results of the test run as JSON.
+This format is intended for post-processing purposes.
+* ReportTemplate_Xml.cshtml: Outputs the results of the test as XML.
+This format is intended for post-processing purposes.

+You can customise the templates to meet your needs.
+If you customise a template, we recommend renaming the template file accordingly.
+For some examples of how you can customise your reports, refer to the [[Customising Reports tutorial|Tutorial:-Customising-Reports]].

 The data available to your reports is accessible using SpecFlow+'s report API.
 If you edit the .cshtml template in Visual Studio, Intellisense will display a short description of the available properties and methods.
 You can also reference them in the [[online report API documentation|http://www.specflow.org/api/report/docs/]].

-**Note:** The old report template for SpecFlow+ 1.2 can be found [[here|http://specflow.org/ReportTemplate_1.2.cshtml]].
+**Note:** The old HTML report template for SpecFlow+ 1.2 can be found [[here|http://specflow.org/ReportTemplate_1.2.cshtml]].
+There are no XML or JSON report templates for version 1.2.

-For some examples of how you can customise your reports, refer to the [[Customising Reports tutorial|Tutorial:-Customising-Reports]].

 ## Defining Your Own Template